 This position as a Civil Forfeiture Compliance Officer in the Compliance Division will have two primary duties:

-- Compliance reviews and Reports of Violation (ROV)
+- Conduct compliance reviews and prepare Reports of Violation (ROVs)

-- Hold telephone conferences with Respondents seeking to have violations removed and/or civil forfeiture assessments reduced
+- Lead telephone conferences with Respondents who request the removal of violations or a reduction in civil forfeiture assessments

-- Interacts with carriers and/or shippers to ensure compliance with applicable laws and rules
+- Engage with carriers and shippers to ensure adherence to all applicable laws and regulatory requirements

-- Communicates and clarifies hazardous material safety requirements to drivers, shippers, and carriers of hazardous materials
+- Provide guidance to drivers, shippers, and carriers on hazardous materials safety standards and compliance expectations

 PUCO core hours of operation are Monday-Friday from 8:00am to 5:00pm, however, daily start/end times may vary based on operational need across PUCO departments.